TrickAndTrack/Multi-Threading/README.md

 ## Case 2 Diffrance Between t.start() & t.run()
 #### t.start()
-in this case new thread will be created which is responsible for the excution of run method. but in the case of t.run() a new thread wont be created and run method will be excuted just like a normal method call by main thread.
+In this case, a new thread will be created, which is responsible for the execution of the run method.
+But in the case of t.run(), a new thread won't be created, and the run method will be executed just like a normal method called by the main thread.
-Hence in the above program if we replace t.start() wiht t.run() then the output is child thread 10 time & allowed by main thread..
-10 times total output produced by only main thread.
+Hence, in the above program, if we replace t.start() with t.run(), then the output is a child thread 10 times and allowed by the main thread.
+10 times the total output produced by only the main thread.

 ```
 class myThread extends Thread{